CONTACT - Alan Woodhall 01429 277176

 St George's URC are happy to loan their Knitted Bible Exhibition without charge.

 The exhibition has 33 scenes which are packed for transport, also a number of scenery items.

-To transport them 2 hatchback cars with seats flattened down or a Transit Van are needed.
+To transport them a medium sized Transit Van is needed.

 Alan will happily discuss any queries you have.
 Please see phone number or email address above.

 A share of any donations that you may acquire would be gratefully received.